Entry Level Talent Programs

 VET Cadets will have the opportunity to apply for roles within Transport at the completion of the VET Cadet Program.

 How to apply

-Applications for the 2021 Cadet and Scholar Program will open shortly.
-Contact our team to be added to the distribution list and be the first to hear when.
+Applications for the Graduate and Aboriginal VET Cadet Program are now closed.
+Contact our team to be added to the distribution list and be the first to hear when applications open.

-Applications for the VET Cadet Program are now open.
+Applications for the 2021 Cadet and Scholar Program are now open.
 Click here to find out more.

 If you have any questions, please feel free to contact our Entry Level Talent Programs Team.